Homagn/rgbd_slam/README.md

 2.git clone this repo and cd inside

-(check the comments in scripts/start_container.bash and modify accordingly)
+(check the comments in scripts/start_container.bash and modify accordingly depending on where you want to attach the code)

 3.cd scripts